 The following applies to the definition of consensus:

 In the process of reaching consensus, many different points of views will be expressed and addressed as the document evolves.
 However, “sustained oppositions” are views expressed at minuted meetings of committee, working group (WG) or other groups (e.g. task forces, advisory groups, etc.) and which are maintained by an important part of the concerned interest and which are incompatible with the committee consensus.
 The notion of “concerned interest(s)” will vary depending on the dynamics of the committee and shall therefore be determined by the committee leadership on a case by case basis.
-The concept of sustained opposition is not applicable in the context of member body votes on CD, DIS or FDIS since these are subject to the applicable voting rules.
+The concept of sustained opposition is not applicable in the context of member body votes on DIS or FDIS since these are subject to the applicable voting rules.

 Those expressing sustained oppositions have a right to be heard and the following approach is recommended when a sustained opposition is declared: